 We love them, but they do take up a bit of space, so why not hang up your pretty house plants with a DIY tutorial?

 Always here when you need a quick refresh, here are 5 reasons to switch to dry shampoo.

-Ok, but is it as good for our hair as liquid shampoos?
+Ok, so it's good for the planet, but is it as good for our hair as it is for the environment?
 Let's find out!

 We recognize them for their pretty features and heady scent, but peonies are also champions of soothing and anti-irritation properties.

 Is a new formula a replacement for a bad one?
 Not at all!
 We just figured out how to make it even better!
 We’ll spell everything out for you.